flytzen/blog/_drafts/2018-04-13-single-package-json.md

 - You can't (currently) use things like [Green Keeper](TBD) to keep an eye on your versions.
 - Build times are longer because you have to run `npm install` for each app, downloading mostly the same dependencies.
 This is especially troublesome on build servers that don't cache between each build.

+## Limitations

-**I am using Typescript and Webpack.
+- **I am using Typescript and Webpack.
 Both the problems and solutions are specific to this combination so if you are not using these, this post is probably not for you**.

+- **If you are using Workbox then this solution is only partially applicable; In the solution outlined here, we use a single package.json and a single webpack.config.
+Workbox currently does not respect the `entryoint` setting in webpack.config so you will need a seperate webpack.config for each app.
+That will still give you the benefit of a single package.json, but build times will be longer than if you use a single webpack.config.
+On the plus side, it saves you some file copying shenanigans.**

 I am also using React in this example, but that doesn't matter at all, it's just what I usually use.
 I also use `SASS` in the example but you should easily be able to subsitute that for something else.
 For unit tests in this example I use [Alsatian](TBD).
 Alsatian requires me to first build the Typescript files myself so the examples here should be easily portable to other unit testing frameworks that have a similar requirement.
 Some unit testing frameworks will do the build for you - I can't help you there.

 I will assume that you are reasonably familiar with how to build a single app using Webpack, so I won't go into too much detail about that.
 You can always refer to the full solution on [GitHub](TBD) to see all the references and packages in use.

 ## Solution structure
 For the purposes of this, I have an example solution (find it on [GitHub](TBD)) like this:
 --> Admin.App
 --> Admin.Web
 --> Customer.App
 --> Customer.Web

 The `*.App` folders hold the javascript app I am building.
 The `*.Web` folders would have a web application that can serve up the javascript app as well as provide various APIs etc. This could be ASP.Net Core, Node or whatever.
-It's not really important, the point is that after I build each app, I want to copy the generated `js` and `css` files to the relevant web folder.
+It's not really important, the point is that after I build each app, I want the generated `js` and `css` files to end up in the relevant web folder.
 There are a million ways you may want to set this up and deploy it in practice, this is just one way.

 ## Building the Typescript with Webpack
 In my example, I have a `src` folder in each App folder and under there I have an `index.tsx`.
-I want to build the Admin App to ./dist/js/adminapp.js and the equivalent for the Customer App.
+I want to build the Admin App to ./dist/adminapp/app.js and the equivalent for the Customer App.
 Note that the `dist` folder lives in the root of the solution.
+This is one of the first differences when using a single package.json and webpack.config file; you can only have a single destination directory.
 You can see the `tsconfig.json` file I use on [GitHub](TBD).
 The important part is `webpack.config.js` which lives in the root of the solution and looks like this, at this point:
 ```
 const path = require("path");